payola/Payola/docs/developer_guide.md

 This whole package represents the data layer.
 Trait `DataContextComponent` defines an API for communication between the data layer and other Payola components.
 The two vital tasks of the data layer are:

 - to store and fetch the [domain layer](#domain) entities
-- to use [Virtuoso](http://virtuoso.openlinksw.com/) server as a private RDF data storage
+- to use the [Virtuoso](http://virtuoso.openlinksw.com/) server as a private RDF data storage

 Architecture of Payola implies that the domain layer is independent on the data layer and since Payola is an open-source project, the data layer can be replaced by another implementation (implementing data layer API) that fits different platform-specific needs.

 ### Package cz.payola.data.squeryl

 In this version of Payola, [Squeryl](http://squeryl.org) (an ORM for Scala) is used for persisting entities into an H2 database.
 Squeryl generates a database schema from the structure of objects to be stored.
-Every class of entity is persisted in its own table, definition of this table is derived from the entity's object structure.
+Every entity class is persisted in its own table, definition of this table is derived from the entity's object structure.
 In order to have the domain layer independent on the data layer, were implemented [entities](#squeryl-entities) that:

 - represent entities from the domain layer and
 - can be stored/loaded via Squeryl ORM into/from the database